Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-data-model-and-model-driven-app.md

     ![A screenshot of the Rows in this table section with Can be added to a queue checkbox selected](02-1/media/image10(1).png)

-    > **NOTE**
-    >
-    > Enabling queues for Problem Report table allows rows to be associated with one or more queues to help facilitate routing problem reports to the different departments.
+    >**Note:** Enabling queues for Problem Report table allows rows to be associated with one or more queues to help facilitate routing problem reports to the different departments.
 Once this option is enabled, it can't be turned off.

 12. Select **All** from the tree view in the **Objects** pane.
 The tables you created should now be visible in the list view and in the tree navigation.